 On Mallorca, local traditions are cherished by the people who live here – seen no more apparent than at a food market.
 Known for being a weekly meeting point, markets are where the locals come to peruse the latest offering, do their weekly fruit and vegetable shop and have a good old natter.
 Normally found in the main square, a traditional market will occupy the centre of the town, drawing people from all over the area.
 Whether you’re a frequent visitor or an expat living here, the curiosity to learn more about the island’s culture starts at a traditional market.
 See below our chosen top four and start your local market-crawl around the island!

 1. Pollensa MarketEvery Sunday between 8am and 1:30pm, a market consisting of up to 300 stalls fills the streets of Pollensa in the oldest part of town.
 The heart of the market is found in Plaza Mayor, the main square, which then trickles into the surrounding side streets.
 Sweet artisan products are in abundance here with plenty of stalls selling ceramic bowls, wicker bags and home-made jewellery.
-It’s the ideal place for anyone looking to buy a nice gift to take home or add a touch of Mallorca artwork to their home!
+It’s the ideal place for anyone looking to add a touch of Mallorca artwork to their home!
 The quaint aesthetic of Pollensa town makes this a lovely market to peruse, take your time and stop off at one of the pretty cafés that pepper the streets.
 Given it is a Sunday, the atmosphere is laid-back and the pace of those shopping is at a steady pace.
 However, as the day progresses crowds form and the narrow streets can feel tight, therefore the earlier you visit the better.

 2. Inca MarketThis is by far one of Mallorca’s biggest markets and best known for its leather goods.
 Hours easily drift by as you approach stall after stall of leather shoes, bags and jackets.
 Due to its size, this market covers all areas so visitors can start at a stall of leather belts and soon find themselves browsing flower pots and home-made soaps.
 The diversity in produce is extensive and this feeds into the vibrancy of the people that shop there.
 Inca is relied upon by many of the surrounding villages for its rich variety of goods and this is felt in the gatherings of people that socialise between stalls.
 Find the market in the main street of Gran Via Colom every Thursday between 8am – 1pm.